“We Travelled To The Other Side Of The World To Make Our Dreams Come True!” – Case study Aeternal Requiem

 If this post and the documentary inspired you, please share it on social media.
 This way you will help your friends to enjoy the information shared here.

-Are you ready to experience as awesome session experience as Aeternal Requiem?
-Contact me privately by clicking here and let’s continue the discussion.
+To experience as awesome session as Aeternal Requiem, click here and let’s continue the discussion.
 Thank you very much and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with over 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.